nthurnau/dev-test/README.md

 ####Installation Instructions <br>
 To view the code:
 - Download the zip file from the email or clone this repo
-- Open up the terminal and navigate into the directory called dev-test To run it on a local server:
+- Open up the terminal and navigate into the directory called dev-test <br>
+To run it on a local server:
 - npm install to install all of the NPM dependencies
-- Spin a server by using your favorite server spinning method (gulp, nodemon, node start.js, node server.js etc) To view it directly in the browser without running a local server:
+- Spin a server by using your favorite server spinning method (gulp, nodemon, node start.js, node server.js etc)<br>
+To view it directly in the browser without running a local server:
 - Navigate to ...[insert link here]